pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert copy.modified_on == world.modified_on
     assert copy.history == world.history

+By making the ``aggregate`` argument optional, "discarded" events can be defined, which would result in a repository returning ``None`` or raising a "not found" exception.
+An initial "created" event can construct an aggregate object, a subsequent event can receive and return an aggregate, and a final "discarded" event can receive an aggregate and return ``None``.

-The aggregate :class:`~eventsourcing.domain.Aggregate.Event` class has a method :func:`~eventsourcing.domain.Aggregate.Event.apply`.
-Like the :func:`~eventsourcing.domain.Aggregate.Event.mutate` method, it also has an argument ``aggregate`` which is used to pass the aggregate object to which the domain event object pertains into the method when it is called.
+The aggregate :class:`~eventsourcing.domain.Aggregate.Event` class has a method :func:`~eventsourcing.domain.AggregateEvent.apply`.
+Like the :func:`~eventsourcing.domain.AggregateEvent.mutate` method, it also has an argument ``aggregate`` which is used to pass the aggregate object to which the domain event object pertains into the method when it is called.
-The :func:`~eventsourcing.domain.Aggregate.Event.mutate` method calls the event's :func:`~eventsourcing.domain.Aggregate.Event.apply` method before it returns.
-The base class :func:`~eventsourcing.domain.Aggregate.Event.apply` method body is empty, and so this method can be simply overridden (implemented without a call to the superclass method).
+The :func:`~eventsourcing.domain.AggregateEvent.mutate` method calls the event's :func:`~eventsourcing.domain.AggregateEvent.apply` method before it returns.
+The base class :func:`~eventsourcing.domain.AggregateEvent.apply` method body is empty, and so this method can be simply overridden (implemented without a call to the superclass method).
 It is also not expected to return a value (any value that it does return will be ignored).
 Hence this method can be simply and conveniently implemented in aggregate event classes to apply the event attribute values to the aggregate.

-The :func:`~eventsourcing.domain.Aggregate.Event.mutate` and
+The :func:`~eventsourcing.domain.AggregateEvent.mutate` and
-:func:`~eventsourcing.domain.Aggregate.Event.apply` methods of aggregate events effectively implement the "aggregate projection", which means the function by which the events are processed to reconstruct the state of the aggregate.
+:func:`~eventsourcing.domain.AggregateEvent.apply` methods of aggregate events effectively implement the "aggregate projection", which means the function by which the events are processed to reconstruct the state of the aggregate.

-An alternative to using :func:`~eventsourcing.domain.Aggregate.Event.apply` methods on the event classes is to define apply methods on the aggregate class.
+An alternative to using :func:`~eventsourcing.domain.AggregateEvent.apply` methods on the event classes is to define apply methods on the aggregate class.
 A base ``Event`` class can be defined on the aggregate class which simply calls an ``apply()`` method on the aggregate class, or a function at the module level.
 This aggregate ``apply()``